avrrodriguez/rails-like-framework/README.md

 # Rails-like Framework

-A clone of the Ruby on Rails framework using a blog application as an example.
+An MVC framework inspired by Ruby on Rails using a blog application as an example.

 ## Description